bowang-lab/MedSAM/README.md

 ## Automatic Generation of Scribbles

+Please note that for training, `sampler.py` and `scribble.py` are used for faster automatic scribble generation whereas here we use `sampler.py` and `scribble.py` to generate refined scribbles.

 ### Installating Dependencies

 In addition to the packages installed for MedSAM, please install `cc3d` and `largestinteriorrectangle`.